GraphQL-Training/lightweight-graphql-react/slides.md

 So without further and do let's get started

 ---
-class: has-code center
+class: bg-blue center

-## The spec
+## What the designers want:

 ![Spec](images/spec.png)